 You may have heard of ‘SMART’ objectives in a different context, but thinking about your work in this way really can make sure you stay focused.

-- If you use a to do list get in the habit of writing a realistic one for each day to help keep it manageable – and write it the night before.
+2. If you use a to do list get in the habit of writing a realistic one for each day to help keep it manageable – and write it the night before.
 That way, you can hit the ground running first thing in the morning.
-This should help you get the habit of just getting on with it first thing.

-- Know yourself and be honest!
+3. Know yourself and be honest!
 Work out when in the day you are at your most productive or work out what stops you from studying.
 Also think about what motivates you – do you like to work steadily or under the pressure of a deadline?
 By thinking honestly about how you work you will plan your time better.
-It might also help you alter your working style if you want to.

 And remember if things are getting too much there’s plenty of student support available to help you stay on track and to take care of yourself.